 The polymer has been developed by Google and is open source as well.
 It has a wide variety of tools, web components, and templates.
 This makes it an excellent choice for PWA development since the operation aspect becomes highly simplified.

 Moreover, the tools and components within the framework are supported on a wide variety of browsers.
 This way, the app you make using Polymer is highly adaptable and accessible.

 Key Benefits of Polymer

 - It features full support, including routing, data tier, and responsive layouts

 - The API is easy to understand

-- Presence of embedded development tools render the need for debugging tools unnecessary
+- The presence of embedded development tools renders the need for debugging tools unnecessary

 Disadvantages of Polymer